lavafroth/lavafroth.github.io/content/post/CUDA-on-nixos-without-sacrificing-ones-sanity.md

 processing.
 So if you're doing something serious, you have no other choice besides CUDA as of writing.
 Although, OpenAI's Triton and ZLUDA are worth keeping an eye on.

-Unlike your average distro, Nix will store its packages and libraries (derivations) in the Nix store instead of locations like `/usr/bin`, `/usr/lib` and `/usr/lib64`.
-[This essentially prevents conflicts between installed packages](https://zero-to-nix.com/concepts/nix-store).
+Unlike your average distro, Nix will prevents conflicts between installed packages by storing its [derivations](@ "packages and libraries") in the [Nix store](https://zero-to-nix.com/concepts/nix-store) instead of locations like `/usr/bin`, `/usr/lib` and `/usr/lib64`.

 # How not to add CUDA